-Apart form this it is a real advantage in the workplace to be able to communicate in another language.
+Apart from this it is a real advantage in the workplace to be able to communicate in another language.

-A European Language
+A Third Language

 - Necessary for all courses except Nursing and some

 Science/Engineering courses in the following:

 - University College Cork

 - University College Dublin

 - NUI Galway

 - Royal College of Surgeons in Ireland

 - St. Angela's College of Education, Sligo

 - National College of Art and Design

 - Shannon College of Hotel Management

-- NUI Maynooth (However not necessary for Business and Law)
+Maynooth University (However not necessary for Business and Law or Primary Teaching)